 What is this?

-This project processes the open gauge data of the German Federal Waterways and Shipping Administration (WSV) in real time and derives physically interpretable variables from it: longitudinal water-surface slope, wave celerity, flood-routing models, 1- to 72-hour forecasts with precipitation-forecast integration.
+This project processes the open gauge data of the German Federal Waterways and Shipping Administration (WSV) in real time and derives physically interpretable variables from it: longitudinal water-surface slope, wave celerity, flood-routing models, point forecasts up to 6 days (144 h) plus a 7-day directional tendency, with precipitation-forecast integration.

 A dedicated dashboard for RC Neptun Darmstadt (boathouse at the Stockstadt-Erfelden side-arm of the Rhine) shows live navigability status, current estimation, and a map of the rowing area.